Altimis/Scweet/README.md

 Scweet uses only selenium to scrape data.
 Authentification is required in the case of followers/following scraping.
 It is recommended to log in with a new account (if the list of followers is very long, it is possible that your account will be banned).
 To log in to your account, you need to enter your ``username`` and ``password`` in [env](https://github.com/Altimis/Scweet/blob/master/.env) file.
 You can controle the ``wait`` parameter in the ``get_followers`` and ``get_following`` functions.

-The [user](https://github.com/Altimis/Scweet/blob/master/Scweet/user.py) code allows you to get all user information, including location, join date and lists of **followers and following**.
+The [user](https://github.com/Altimis/Scweet/blob/master/Scweet/user.py) code allows you to get all information of a list of users, including location, join date and lists of **followers and following**.
 Check [this example](https://github.com/Altimis/Scweet/blob/master/Scweet/Example.ipynb).

 **Note that all these functionalities will be added in the final version of the library**.